iiNet Home Wireless Broadband

 How am I billed for my Home Wireless Broadband service?

-Home Wireless Broadband is provided on a prepaid basis. iiNet will debit your bank account/credit card 7 days prior to the end of the billing period for the following billing period’s monthly charge.
+Home Wireless Broadband is provided on a prepaid basis.
+You must pay the monthly recurring charges in advance. iiNet will debit your bank account/credit card 7 days prior to the end of the billing period for the following billing period’s monthly charge.

 Are there any excess charges?